Periodic Korteweg-de Vries soliton potentials generate quasisymmetric magnetic fields: Introduction

-Physical systems possessing hidden symmetries (HS) attract serious attention \cite{HS_charalambous2021,HS_lee2021hidden,HS_liu2022machine,landreman2021,moser1979hidden_symmetries,leach2008ermakov_commentary} because of the far-reaching impact of the symmetry on the physical properties of the systems.
-HS manifests only in special coordinates, which are constructed, along with the invariants, as part of the solution to the problem.
-In the presence of HS, the partial differential equations (PDEs) governing classical dynamical fields often reduce to integrable PDEs. \citep{moser1979hidden_symmetries,ovsienko_Khesin1987korteweg,leach2008ermakov_commentary} An example of the latter is the well-known Korteweg-de Vries (KdV) equation with soliton solutions.\cite{GGKM_1967_KdV,novikov1984theory_solitons}
+Physical systems possessing a hidden symmetry attract serious attention \cite{HS_charalambous2021,HS_lee2021hidden,HS_liu2022machine,landreman2021,moser1979hidden_symmetries,leach2008ermakov_commentary} because of the far-reaching impact of the symmetry on the physical properties of the systems.
+The hidden symmetry manifests only in special coordinates, which are constructed, along with the invariants, as part of the solution to the problem.
+In the presence of hidden symmetries, the partial differential equations (PDEs) governing classical dynamical fields often reduce to integrable PDEs \citep{moser1979hidden_symmetries,ovsienko_Khesin1987korteweg,leach2008ermakov_commentary}.
+An example of the latter is the well-known Korteweg-de Vries (KdV) equation with soliton solutions \cite{GGKM_1967_KdV,novikov1984theory_solitons}.

-An analogous and well-studied\cite{lewis1967_invariant,leach2008ermakov_commentary,gjaja_Bhattacharjee_1992asymptotics_reflectionless} mechanical example of HS occurs in the one-dimensional time-dependent harmonic oscillator problem, which can be shown to admit the so-called Ermakov-Lewis invariant (ELI).
-The ELI is the action variable for the harmonic oscillator.
-The symmetry that leads to the ELI is nontrivial \cite{leach2008ermakov_commentary} and related to that underlying the KdV.\cite{brezhnev2008_integrabiliy_FG,leach2008ermakov_commentary} Furthermore, for soliton (or reflectionless) potentials, the adiabatic invariants obtained using the eikonal (Wentzel-Kramers-Brillouin or WKB) approximation become exact invariants. \citep{gjaja_Bhattacharjee_1992asymptotics_reflectionless,berry_Howles_1990fake_Airy_reflectionless}
+In plasma physics, a hidden symmetry called \textit{quasisymmetry} (QS) \citep{boozer1983, Helander2014}, forces the time-independent magnetic field strength, $B=|\B|$, to be symmetric \citep{boozer1983,rodriguez2022_thesis}, whereas the full vector magnetic field $\B$ itself depends on all three spatial coordinates, and is thus said to be three-dimensional (3D).
+The similarity of this symmetry to particle relabelling symmetries \citep{padhye1996relabeling,webb2018magnetohydrodynamics_book} is known \citep{rodriguez2022_thesis,weitzner2021steadyflow} but yet to be fully explored.

-In plasma physics, a hidden symmetry called \textit{quasisymmetry} (QS), \citep{boozer1983,Helander2014} forces the magnetic field strength, $B=|\mathbf{B}|$, to be symmetric,\citep{boozer1983,rodriguez2022_thesis} whereas $\textbf{B}$ itself is fully three-dimensional (3D).
-Several practical reasons exist for building 3D toroidal magnetic confinement fusion devices called stellarators with quasisymmetric $B$.
-The HS in $B$ makes the bounce action (second adiabatic invariant), $\Jpl$, independent of the field-line label,\citep{Helander2014} which guarantees excellent particle confinement on a torus.
-The 3D nature of \textbf{B} allows stellarators to avoid intrinsic difficulties (such as powerful transients) associated with large plasma currents. \citep{Helander2014}
+The hidden symmetry in $B$ makes the bounce action (second adiabatic invariant), $\Jpl$, independent of the field-line label \citep{Helander2014}, which guarantees excellent particle confinement in a torus.
+The 3D nature of \textbf{B} allows stellarators enough flexibility to avoid intrinsic difficulties (such as powerful transients) associated with large plasma currents in axisymmetric configurations such as tokamaks.